koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 @snapend

 @snap[west list-content-verbose span-100]
-The foundation has adopted principles to ensure that projects under OSGeo umbrella are well established, stable, mature and sustainable:
 @ol[](false)
 - Projects should manage themselves, striving for consensus and encouraging participation from all contributors - from beginers to advanced developers.
 - Contributors are the scarce resource and successful projects court and encourage them.